Elbridge W. Locke

 Widely known as "Father Locke" he was most active in this career from the late 1840s until late in the century.
 He composed a large number of songs, and in that era of only live performances often traveled the country singing these to appreciative audiences.

-Father Locke's efforts under Lincoln to boost morale among Union troops during the Civil War presaged comparable efforts in World War I, where Pipe & Brass bands as well as visits by touring choirs and concerts took place, eventually becoming more formalized during World War II with the founding of the USO.
+Father Locke's efforts under Abraham Lincoln to boost morale among Union troops during the Civil War presaged comparable efforts in World War I, where Pipe & Brass bands as well as visits by touring choirs and concerts took place, eventually becoming more formalized during World War II with the founding of the USO.

-He was an early and active supporter of Abraham Lincoln for president.
-In 1860 at a Republican Party gathering to ratify the nomination of Lincoln in Boston’s Faneuil Hall, he first sang his own song, "Our Lincoln Is the Man", for a large audience.
+He was an early and active supporter of Lincoln for president.
+In 1860 at a Republican Party gathering to ratify the nomination of Lincoln in Boston's Faneuil Hall, he first sang his own song, "Our Lincoln Is the Man", for a large audience.
 He subsequently was urged to travel to Springfield, Illinois to sing the song at a big meeting being held there, which he did to a crowd estimated at 50,000.
 In a reminiscence, Locke said that the next morning a young lad came and said that Lincoln requested that he come to his house and sing the song to him.
-He readily agreed and paid the visit, gaining the future president’s admiration and friendship.
+He readily agreed and paid the visit, gaining the future president's admiration and friendship.

-In 1862, Locke visited the President at the White House, on which occasion Lincoln asked him if he would be willing to visit the soldiers in their various camps to cheer them up and provide a bit of familiar entertainment.
+In 1862, Locke visited the Lincoln at the White House, on which occasion he asked Locke if he would be willing to visit the soldiers in their various camps to cheer them up and provide a bit of familiar entertainment.
 This he did with enthusiasm, delivering his stirring songs and recounting amusing tales to thousands of troops.
 He also devoted time to visiting and working in the field hospitals.
 Since writing home was the only means for the troops to communicate with loved ones, and there were no post offices in the field, he also brought along postage stamps he provided the troops at cost.
-He was probably more well-known to Union soldiers in the Civil War than any other civilian in the country.
+He was probably more well known to Union soldiers in the Civil War than any other civilian in the country.

-In 1866, the Portland Press Herald took note of Locke's "remarkable success" in a front page story noting that the ballad writer and singer had become "known in almost every community in the North".
+In 1866, the Portland Press Herald took note of Locke's "remarkable success" in a front-page story noting that the ballad writer and singer had become "known in almost every community in the North".
 Details made it evident that his talent was in words and music that simply captured the mood of a war torn nation in that difficult time.

 After the war, he narrated some of his experiences, a few of which have been described as “thrilling”, in his book entitled "Three Years in Camp and Hospital", which went through eight editions.